FINANCIAL AID & ENROLLMENT

 - If I receive external tuition-specific aid (scholarships, grants, tuition reimbursement, etc.), the offered institutional scholarship award(s) will be adjusted or reversed not to exceed the total tuition charges per semester.

-- The full award of my scholarship will be rescinded if I withdraw from my courses during the first eight weeks of the term or if my enrollment drops below full-time for the semester.
+- The full award of my scholarship will be rescinded if I withdraw from all courses during the first eight (8) weeks of the term or if my enrollment drops below full-time during the first four (4) weeks of the semester.
+Some exceptions may be made due to extenuating circumstances.

 - All or a portion of my scholarship may be replaced with a different designated Otis College scholarship award.